 Maker is used by the MakerDAO, which is built on Ethereum, the second-biggest crypto by market capitalization.
 MakerDAO also has its own stablecoin, Dai, which is collateralized with other crypto to support price stability for loans and other transactions.

 MKR coin is a decentralized ERC-20 token used for creating and issuing smart contracts.
-Maker is prominent in the DeFi industry, and its proponents expect it to become a critical factor in gaming and cross-border transactions.
+Maker is prominent in the DeFi industry, and its proponents hope it could become a critical factor in gaming and cross-border transactions..